 But the latter is the Blaschke--Santal\'o inequality~\cite{bla1917,san1949} in the opposite direction, which is generally false.

-Hence, the Hamiltonians of the form $\|p\|_*^2 +\|q\|^2$, with non-Euclidean norms, seem to have closed trajectories ``faster'' than the oscillations going forth and back along a straight line through the origin.
+Hence, the Hamiltonians of the form $\|p\|_*^2 +\|q\|^2$ with non-Euclidean norms seem to have closed trajectories ``faster'' than the back-and-forth oscillations along a straight line through the origin.
 At this point, we get convinced that it makes sense to investigate the basic case (the $\ell_1$ and $\ell_\infty$ norms)

 corresponding to the known equality case in Mahler's conjecture, and examine its closed trajectories more closely.
 We do this below.